 - Courses are run by great instructors from many educational institutions – lessons include videos, assignments, and forums.

-- Learners receive an electronic certificate when they complete a course
+- The learner will receive an electronic course certificate when they complete a course

 - Specializations are a series of courses and projects to give you real skills to use in your career, which looks great on your CV and helps to build a portfolio